bbalog87/catfish-genome/Assemly_pipeline.md

 done

 ```
-Benchmarking Universal Single-Copy Orthologs (BUSCO) showed that the primary aasembly contained a high level of haplotipic duplication (26%).
+Benchmarking Universal Single-Copy Orthologs (BUSCO) showed that the primary assembly contained a high level of haplotipic duplication (26%).
-To reduice these false duplication, we purged haplotypic duplications using successively [purge_dups](https://github.com/dfguan/purge_dups) and [purge_haplotigs](https://bitbucket.org/mroachawri/purge_haplotigs/src/master/) pipelines, perfprming two and one rounds, respectively.\
+To reduce these false duplications, we purged haplotypic duplications using successively [purge_dups](https://github.com/dfguan/purge_dups) and [purge_haplotigs](https://bitbucket.org/mroachawri/purge_haplotigs/src/master/) pipelines, performing two and one rounds, respectively.\

-The BUSCO duplication rate in the purged primary assembly was dramtically reduced from 26% to 1.2%, which more realistic as compred with closely related catfishes.
+The BUSCO duplication rate in the purged primary assembly was dramtically reduced from 26% to 1.2%, which is more realistic as compred with closely related species.

 ```
 Completeness Assessment Results: \